DivineRPG/DivineRPG/PROGRESS/Stuff to add ASAP.md

 + la vektor
 + grenade
 + star bridge (do this how i did Heat trap)
-+ xmas stuff (someone else can do this idk much about it)
 + snowslash
 + collector
 + charged collector